markmur/markmurray.blog/src/pages/blog/create-react-app.md

 ```

 Once you've installed [Yarn](https://yarnpkg.com), create a new directory for
 your project and initialise a new node project.
+The output of the `yarn init`
+command will be a `package.json` file at the root of your project, which will
+contain important information about the project like the `name`, `version`,
+`license`, `dependencies` etc.

 ```sh
 # Create a directory for your project